Policy on access to equipment

 Policy on Training

-New Users who have no prior electron microscopy experience must take the full training course for the instrument type they need to use.
+New Users who have no prior electron microscopy experience must take the full training course for the instrument type they need to use (SEM or TEM – 10 hours at a special rate).
 New Users who have significant experience from elsewhere can ask for conversion training, which typically will take a minimum of three hours at the assisted use rate.
+For all other instruments you will be charged the assisted rate for training.
 All new Users will be given copies of the EMS User documentation for the instrument they are being trained on.
 Users are expected to read the documentation and retain it for future reference.
+Basic Training needs to be completed in one month, beginning from the start date.
+If you do not complete the training in one month, or if you need further training above the 10 hours, these sessions will be charged at the assisted rate.

 Upon successful completion of training on an instrument the User will be approved to book that instrument using UICore.